 For more information on what actions you can take after a threat has been found, read our “After the Hunt” feature article.
 In it we detail the ways security teams can use those automation and escalation tools to know more, respond sooner, and mitigate risk for their organizations.

-To learn more about Stamus Security Platform (SSP) or the included Stamus Enriched Hunting interface, click on the link below to schedule a demo.
+To learn more about Network Detection and Response (NDR) from Stamus Networks or the included Stamus Enriched Hunting interface, click on the link below to schedule a demo.